-• In April 2020, a joint venture comprising Australian Capital Equity and Fiveight (formerly Tattarang) were nominated as the Preferred Proponent to revitalise the iconic East Perth Power Station precinct, following a two stage Competitive Bid Process comprising an Expressions of Interest phase and a Request for Detailed Proposal process.
+In April 2020, a joint venture comprising Australian Capital Equity and Fiveight (formerly Tattarang) were nominated as the Preferred Proponent to revitalise the iconic East Perth Power Station

-- The joint venture was subsequently named the Koomba Kalark Joint Venture (KKJV). - The KKJV will develop a planning framework for the site, which will include a Masterplan and Design Guidelines.
-This framework will outline the vision for future development across the 9ha site.
+- precinct, following a two stage Competitive Bid Process comprising an Expressions of Interest phase and a Request for Detailed Proposal process. - The joint venture was subsequently named the Koomba Kalark Joint Venture (KKJV). - The State Government and KKJV is currently negotiating the Project Development Deed (PDD), which will underpin the delivery of public benefits.
+Upon execution, the PDD framework will outline the vision for future development across the 9ha site.